There was

 There

-was a painting of a pirate next to a skeleton, and to the right, on the back
+of a pirate next to a skeleton, and to the right, on the back

 wall of the building, was an enormous painting of pirates on an island.
 The car